pyeventsourcing/eventsourcing/docs/topics/domain.rst

 straightforward `object-oriented programming
 <https://en.wikipedia.org/wiki/Object-oriented_programming>`_.

 An aggregate has a 'root'.
-The 'root' of an aggregate is an entity.
+The root of an aggregate is an entity.
 This entity is known as the 'root entity' or the 'aggregate root'.
 Entities have IDs and the ID of the root entity is used to uniquely identify the cluster of objects in a domain model.
 Access to the cluster of objects